greatdeveloping/m3u-Loader-Plugin/README.md

-# ULTIMATE IPTV PLUGIN-ADDON (V3.00)-XtreamCodes
+# ULTIMATE IPTV PLUGIN-ADDON (V4.00)

 Find it at Play store
 https://play.google.com/store/apps/details?id=com.m3uloader.player&hl=en

+NOTE: ULTIMATE IPTV PLUGIN-ADDON DOES NOT ΤΑΚΕ ANY RESPONSIBILITY FOR ANY MALICIOUS OR WRONG USE.
+THE APPLICATION IS INDICATED ONLY FOR USE WITH LISTS THAT YOU HAVE THE COPYRIGHT TO USE SO.
+THE APPLICATION DOES NOT ΤΑΚΕ ANY RESPONSIBILITY IN THE OPPOSITE CASE.

 How to Execute Ultimate IPTV Plugin-Addon from my app?
     See the example how to intent your app use Ultimate IPTV Plugin-Addon and load your Playlist.
 You have two option, Classic (phone optimized or for low end devices) and TvStyle (set-top box style).
 See updated Example.

-Example has 6 different Activities:

--1- classic (Classic Style without EPG).
-Just sent your m3u to app.
+Ultimate IPTV Plugin-Addon Support (V4+, for older versions see readme at V3- example):

--2- classicEPG (Classic Style with EPG).
-Just sent your m3u and EPG File (uncompressed or compressed to .gz or .xz) to app.
+-1- m3u from internet, plus EPG url (uncompressed or compressed to .gz or .xz) if you wish.
+Just intent your m3u and epg to the app.

--3- classicXtream (Classic Style with XtreamCodes full support - livetv ,movies, series catchup,radio).
-Just sent your portal-username-password to app.
+-2- Xtream Codes (full support - livetv ,movies, series catchup,radio).
+Just intent your portal-username-password to the app.
 Great got Premium IPTV Providers who dont want to spent money for an app.

--4- tvstyle (tvstyle Style without EPG).
-Just sent your m3u and player (player1,player2,player3) to app.

--5- tvstyleEPG (tvstyle Style with EPG).
-Just sent your m3u,EPG File (uncompressed or compressed to .gz or .xz) and player (player1,player2,player3)to app.

--6- tvstyleXtream (tvstyle Style with XtreamCodes full support - livetv ,movies, series catchup,radio).
-Just sent your portal-username-password  and player (player1,player2,player3) to app.
-Great got Premium IPTV Providers who dont want to spent money for an app.
+-3- Mag Portal (full support - livetv ,movies, series catchup,radio).
+Just intent your portal and mac# to the app.

 .

-For Example if you want to use tvstyleEPG Just edit tvstyleEPG.java with your m3u and EPG url.
-Then go to androidmanifest.xml and move
-Launcher to tvstyleEPG activity.

-Be sure have it in only one activity otherwise you may have to icons in your menu.
+See the Example how to switch between each type.

 .